GashinRS/kvasir-server-fork/Writerside/topics/Querying.md

   resources A and B, while change request 2 adds type information for resource B), Kvasir may not be aware of detailed type information.
 Users can assist the schema generation by inserting important type information via concrete instances in a single insert batch.
-* Kvasir does not assume any vocabularies, shapes or ontologies to apply[^2].
+* Kvasir does not assume any vocabularies, shapes or ontologies to apply **[3]**.
 This means e.g. that we will associate predicates used for a specific Resource, with all RDF classes the Resource is an instance of.
 * Complex type hierarchies are automatically abstracted away via common supertypes such as `RDFNode` and `Resource` (see [next section](#common-supertypes)).
 It is than up to the user to have knowledge of which subtypes are available for a specific relation (although the GraphQL interface provides introspection and discovery mechanisms).

+> **[3]**: In regard to the full KG.
+When requesting changes to a Slice via the Changes API, SHACL Shape restrictions
+> may apply!

 ## Common supertypes